Our categories

 1/ Avoid reactions and paint defects in the bodywork

-If you paint on a surface that is not "sound", this will create a visible defect (dots, bubbles, etc.), or a lack of adhesion, or even a "refusal": In order to avoid any surprises, you must not paint or prime on:
+If the surface is not "sound," it may cause a visible defect (pinholes, bubbling, etc.), a lack of adhesion, or even a complete failure of the coating.
+To avoid any surprises, do not paint or prime on :

 • dusty or dirty surface

-• presence of rust, or unstable bottoms.
+• Presence of rust or unstable substrates

 2 / Primers: